Extracting electronic many-body correlations from local measurements with artificial neural networks: Acknowledgements

 \section{Acknowledgements}

 JLL acknowledges the financial support from the Academy of Finland Projects No. 331342 and No. 336243 and the Jane and Aatos Erkko Foundation.
 T.O. acknowledges the Academy of Finland project 331094 for support.
+FA acknowledges the financial support from the Magnus Ehrnrooth foundation.
 FA and JLL acknowledge the computational resources provided by the Aalto Science-IT project.
+We thank R. Koch for useful discussions.